Olamiknight/WSIFIR/README.md

 # WSIFIR
-Whole Slide Immunofluorescence Image Registration of Mono-Modal Histopathological Images located on the AstroPath database using ANTsPy
+Whole Slide Immunofluorescence Image Registration of Mono-Modal Histopathological Images located on the AstroPath database using ANTsPy.
+To evaluate the degree of registration, this notebook uses metrics such as Jaccard Index, Dice Similarity Score, and Hausdorff Distance.
+The notebook is designed to evaluate the alignment of WSI images before and after transformations performed at each image resolution.

-#Prerequisties
+# Prerequisties

 - astropathdb
 - ants